MuhtasimTanmoy/notebook/Language/Swift.md

     - Network link conditioner to simulate packet loss

 - Opaque pointer opposite to generics
+- Opaque type solves the problem introduced by `associatedType`
 - Extension, Opaque pointer has difference
 - Download task differs when we use it to download different types
 - Dependency injection through param, protocols

 - Generics